 Current models of industrialization and consumption are eroding biodiversity, degrading the environment, and impacting the ability of ecosystems to support human communities.
 Climate change and other environmental challenges are creating a health crisis of planetary dimension, with impacts falling disproportionately on vulnerable and historically marginalized populations.

 Comprehensively understanding the linkages between the environment and human health allows us to design policies and systems that account for the true costs of environmental degradation and conservation.

-More than 70 Stanford scholars are collaborating through the Healthy Planet, Healthy People working group to expand the field of human and planetary health scholarship, bringing together perspectives from environmental sciences, public health, systems thinking, and other disciplines to achieve breakthroughs and find solutions.
+More than 70 Stanford scholars are collaborating through the Healthy Planet, Healthy People (HPHP) working group to expand the field of human and planetary health scholarship, bringing together perspectives from environmental sciences, public health, systems thinking, and other disciplines to achieve breakthroughs and find solutions.

 With support from Stanford’s Center for Innovation and Global Health and the Woods Institute for the Environment, the working group reaches across the university and beyond to investigate and address these interdependencies to create and preserve a livable future.
 Areas of focus include: